The Clear Edge

 The Executive Summary

-• Who this is for: Course creators in the $100K–$400K annually band with proven courses (70%+ completion, strong transformation) who are exhausted by 60–80 hour launch weeks, idle months, and cash flow chaos that blocks hiring and growth.
+• Who this is for: Course creators in the $100K–$400K annually band with a proven offer who are drained by 60–80 hour launch weeks, idle months, and cash flow swings that stall hiring.

-• What you’ll learn: How to run a Four-Metric Baseline, diagnose constraints like Launch Addiction, Evergreen Conversion Failure, and Student Success Dependency, then build a 90-day Evergreen System with email nurture, Automated Webinar, urgency framework, and a 6-week Cohort Calendar.
+• What you’ll learn: How to run a Four-Metric Baseline, spot Launch Addiction and Evergreen Conversion Failure, then build a 90-day Evergreen System with email nurture, Automated Webinar, and a 6-week Cohort Calendar.

 Written by Nour Boustani for $100K–$400K course creators who want $20K–$40K stable monthly enrollments without gambling their year on three exhausting launches.